KevinL10/derivify/README.md

 # Todo
 - [ ] Make the svg parser more robust
-- [ ] Support PNG and JPG images
+- [x] Support PNG and JPG images
-- [ ] Use lines in addition to curves when calculating the derivative
-- [ ] Average out the values at every x-coordinate
+- [ ] Smooth out the resulting derivative graph
 - [x] Create a simple website that runs Derivify on uploaded images
 - [ ] Host the flask app